opensearch-project/opensearch-java/guides/document_lifecycle.md

 );
 ```

-## Create a document with an auto-generated ID
+## Index a document with an auto-generated ID

 If you do not provide an ID, OpenSearch generates one and returns it in the index response.